 Pregnant or breastfeeding employees should contact their supervisor who will conduct the risk assessment.
 Students contact the IBZ (general student counseling) as noted below.

 In any case, the Family Service serves as your first point of contact in advance.
 The Family Service provides confidential and comprehensive advice on maternity protection and all other issues concerning the compatibility of work, science, studies and family.

-The Family Service website gives an overview of the rules relating to maternity protection and parental leave at FAU.
+Here you will find an initial overview of the regulations on maternity protection and parental leave at FAU.

 In addition, please note the target group-specific information on the following pages: